Quirky Question #214, Christmas Bonus as Part of Regular Rate of Pay When Calculating Overtime Pay

 Each year, we provide our employees with a Christmas bonus of varying amounts.
 We’ve always done this because we want to reward our employees for a hard year of work and also spread a bit of holiday cheer.
 We were recently told by someone that we may have to pay additional overtime wages if we keep giving our employees a Christmas bonus.
 We don’t want to take away the Christmas bonus since our employees really appreciate it, but we might have to if this is true.
 Is this person right and is this true in Minnesota and Iowa?

-By: Bill Miller and Kevin Ha
+Answer: By Bill Miller and Kevin Ha

 The answer is governed by federal law and applied equally in Minnesota, Iowa and all other states.
 You may have to pay additional overtime wages, although the answer is complicated and depends on the nature of your Christmas bonus.
 The federal Fair Labor Standards Act (FLSA) generally requires that non-exempt employees who work more than 40 hours in a week be paid 1.5 times their “regular rate of pay” for each hour worked in excess of 40 hours.
 Calculating overtime pay is simple enough if the employee is only paid a basic hourly rate.
 More complicated, however, is when the employee receives other payments, such as a Christmas bonus.
 Certain bonuses may have to be included when calculating an employee’s regular rate of pay and failure to do so may constitute a violation of the FLSA and lead to overtime wage liability, as well as liquidated damages and attorney’s fees.
 In fact, what may have been a small violation at first can cost employers big time if the violation occurred over several years and with multiple employees.